The Flat (1968 film)

 The Flat (Byt) is a 1968 Czech surrealist short film directed by Jan Švankmajer.
 The film features no dialogue, only music by Zdeněk Liška.

 Plot

 A man gets trapped in an old apartment.
-Objects in the apartment revolt against him and he isn't able to use them.
+Objects in the apartment revolt against him and he cant't use them.
 A man with a rooster enters the apartment and hands him an axe.
-He destroys the door with the axe only to find a white wall with names written on it.
-He adds his name on the wall.
+He destroys the door with the axe, only to find a white wall with names written on it.
+He adds his name to the wall.